Introduction

 – Virgil

-In these great times, wherein every human on Earth can put down their deeply considered ideas and offer them, free of charge, with no thought to their career or reputation, aiming only to shoot up some added utility into the swollen groin of the species and, in so doing, gloriously trace the footsteps of our old and sadly dated heroes – wherein everybody can offer their ideas thusly to their fellow humans – in these great times, it takes a special kind of person, surely, to think they have something to add to the reserves of knowledge already mined by the writer class.
-But that is what I intend and will now proceed to do.
+In these great times, wherein every human on Earth can put down their deeply considered ideas and offer them, free of charge, with no thought to their career or reputation, aiming only to shoot up some added utility into the swollen groin of the species and, in so doing, gloriously trace the footsteps of the old heroes – wherein everybody can offer their ideas thusly to their fellow humans – in these great times, it takes a special kind of person, surely, to think they have something to add to the reserves of knowledge already mined by the writer class.
+But that is what I intend, and will now proceed, to do.

-But of course we try to forget and overcome our mammal nature.
-That’s what civilisation is all about.
-It’s what culture is about.
-And so if we’re conscientious thinkers we read up on things like logic, biases, probability, statistics and so on, we survey the available research and we argue and write by the Principle of Charity.
-And I love that shit, don’t get me wrong.
-But it’s hard and I don’t want to promise too much.
-Peter Singer wrote in The Expanding Circle that “[b]eginning to reason is like stepping onto an escalator that leads upward and out of sight[: o]nce we take the first step, the distance to be traveled is independent of our will and we cannot know in advance where we shall end.”[2]
-That’s beautiful and all and true in a way, but for me reasoning is more like tumbling down into a labyrinth.
-I still don’t know in advance where I’ll end up, but I also have no idea where I’m going; and there are tempting sirens round every corner.
+Peter Singer wrote, “Beginning to reason is like stepping onto an escalator that leads upward and out of sight.
+Once we take the first step, the distance to be travelled is independent of our will and we cannot know in advance where we shall end.”[2]
+I don’t doubt that this is what reasoning is like for the author of Animal Liberation and “Famine, Affluence, and Morality”, but for me reasoning is more like tumbling down into a dimly lit labyrinth.
+I still don’t know in advance where I’ll end up, but I also don’t know where I’m going, and there are tempting sirens around every corner.

-Many of the writers who are most important to me are or were relative outsiders, prime examples being Arthur Schopenhauer and Gerald Murnane.
-I don’t know if there’s a correlation between outsiderness and quality of thought.
-It seems that way, but that’s probably a product of Berkson’s paradox.
-Being a good thinker helps writers achieve fame, but a number of other qualities do too, like having connections or writing in a popular style.
-Any of those things will help a writer become famous, which means that the quality of thought will be lower on average among the insiders because there’ll be among them those who got by mostly with their connections or their popular style, whereas the outsider, having neither of those to their advantage, must become famous (or not) on the strength of thought alone.
+Many of the writers who are most important to me – like Arthur Schopenhauer and Gerald Murnane – are or were relative outsiders.
+You might think that there’s a correlation between outsiderness and quality of thought or writing.
+It seems that way to me, but I think that correlation is a product of Berkson’s paradox.
+Being a good thinker helps a writer achieve fame, but so do a number of other qualities, like having social connections or writing in a popular style.
+Any of those things will help a writer become famous, which means that the quality of thought will be lower on average among the insiders, because there’ll be among them those who got by mostly with their connections or their popular style, whereas the outsider, having neither of those to their advantage, must become famous (or not) on the strength of thought and expression alone.

 Let Pallas live in the city that she founded.